1976 Campeón de Campeones

-The 1976 Campeón de Campeones was the 34th edition of the Campeón de Campeones, an annual football super cup match, and the 33rd held in the professional era of Mexican football.
+The 1976 Campeón de Campeones was the 34th edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
 The match-up featured Cruz Azul, the winners of the 1975–76 Mexican Primera División, and América, the winners of the 1975–76 Copa México.
 It was played at the Estadio Azteca, Mexico City, on 15 August 1976.

 América won the match 2–0 to secure their second Campeón de Campeones title.